-Disclaimer: This article’s presentation is bound to a context within which others’ bad ideas pose no immediate danger to you.
+Disclaimer: This article’s presentation is bound to a context within which others’ incorrect ideas pose no immediate danger to themselves or those around them.

-With all that said, you’ll meet others who present ideas which are damaged by either time or ignorance.
+You’ll meet people who present ideas which are damaged by either time or ignorance, and haven’t yet been streamlined with more knowledge.
 The act of identifying them to be incorrect inherently means that you’d know more about the topic at hand.
-Prior to not thinking twice about submitting a correction to their thoughts, this article hopes to provide some reasons for why you should perhaps allow their incorrect ideas to live.
+Prior to not thinking twice about submitting a correction to their thoughts, this article hopes to provide some reasons for why you should perhaps allow their incorrect ideas to live for just a while.

 The Race Toward Specifics Can Be Demotivating

 An important thing to consider prior to correcting someone is whether a correction is more important than their level of motivation in learning about the topic at hand.